Ahmetbasli/Subly-Challenge/README.md

 ### Convert Language's code
 - About package: Used iso-639-1 to convert language codes held by each media as the package was appeared at the top of google search and has been constantly updated and maintained.
 Also it worked without a probalem when tested using codesandbox.
 - Implementation: Imported ISO6391 from iso-639-1 and passed each language(e.g.,'en') code to its 'fetName' function to get coverted language string
+- Thing I couldn't do: one language code, 'cz', is not successuflly converted into string using the package.
+Though searched another package, couldn't find better package with frequent update.
+This needs to be fixed in the future.

 ```
 // 'language' below stands for individual language code (e.g., 'en')
 {ISO6391.getName(language)} // 'English'
 ```
 ### Filter
+1. Prepared states for both status and language dropdown
+2. Prepared two separate functions that returns a filtered array according to a selected language or a selected status.
+3. Prepared a useEffect triggered when there's a change in status and/or language states
+4. Called the prepared functions within the useEffect by passing a retrieved array of mediums to one of the functions and then a returned array from the first function to the another function as a argument.
+5. Preapared a state to store an array of filtered mediums and updated the state with the array returned after the process 4.
+6. In the media list, an unfiltered media array was mapped into a list.
+Now, replaced it with the filtered mediums array.

 ### Test